Why the best unlimited data plan isn’t with a big carrier

 Unless you’re super into hold music (hey, we all have our things) or you like being disconnected if and when you finally get to speak to a real human rather than an automated system, then a major carrier isn’t for you.

-The wasted hours on the phone will quickly make you realize that you’re not on the best unlimited data plan and are, in fact, just another number.
+The wasted hours on the phone will quickly make you realize that you’re not on the best unlimited data plan and are, in fact, just another number in their system.

-And numbers can be left to wait in the queue a little longer; listening to the worst hold music imaginable.
+And numbers can be left to wait in the queue a little longer.

 Once you’ve made this realization though, you’re all good to leave and try someone new, right?